-Our Named executives do not have employment agreements, and they are not entitled to any payments or benefits following a change in control of Microsoft.
+Our Named Executives do not have employment contracts.
+No Named Executive is entitled to any payments or benefits following a change in control of Microsoft.

-Our Named executives may be eligible for additional vesting of their outstanding stock awards upon termination of employment on the same terms as our other employees.
+Our Named Executives may be eligible for additional vesting of their outstanding stock awards following termination of employment on the same terms as our other employees.
 All employees who retire from Microsoft in the United States after (a) age 65 or (b) age 55 with 15 years of service are eligible for the continuation of vesting of outstanding stock awards granted at hire or at the time of performance review, if the award was granted over one year before the date of retirement.
-As of June 30, 2016, only Mr. Smith was retirement-eligible, and the value of his retirement-based stock award vesting on that date was \$9,631,269.
-All employees whose employment with Microsoft terminates due to death or total and permanent disability will fully vest in their outstanding stock awards.
-Mr. Nadella's long-term performance stock award ("LTPSA") would vest for the target number of shares.
-The value of our Named Executives' stock awards vesting at a June 30, 2016 termination of employment due to death or total and permanent disability was: Mr. Nadella - \$146,590,230; Ms. Hood - \$22,825,351; Ms. Johnson - \$11,195,075; Mr. Smith - \$30,110,372; and Mr. Turner - \$40,390,579.
+A pro-rata portion of PSA shares will also continue vesting if the retirement occurs more than one year after the beginning of the performance period.
+As of June 30, 2017, only Mr. Smith was retirement-eligible, and the value of his retirement-based stock award vesting on that date was \$13,665,441 (assuming PSAs are earned at 100% of target).
+All employees whose employment with Microsoft terminates due to death or total and permanent disability generally fully vest in their outstanding stock awards.
+Mr. Nadella's long-term performance stock award ("LTPSA"), which was granted to him in connection with his appointment as Chief Executive Officer, would vest for the target number of shares upon his death or total and permanent disability.
+The value of our Named Executives' stock awards vesting at a June 30, 2017 termination of employment due to death or total and permanent disability was: Mr. Nadella - \$190,508,045; Ms. Hood - \$30,786,344; Mr. Courtois - \$23,956,759; Ms. Johnson - \$16,225,915; and Mr. Smith - \$36,059,696.

-In addition, our Named Executives and our other executive officers are eligible to participate in the Microsoft Senior Executive Severance Benefit Plan (the "Severance Plan").
+In addition, our Named Executives are eligible to participate in the Microsoft Senior Executive Severance Benefit Plan (the "Severance Plan").
 The Severance Plan was adopted to help ensure continuity of key leaders by providing designated executives severance payments and benefits if their employment is terminated without cause.
 For purposes of the Severance Plan, "cause" means (i) a conviction or plea of guilty or no contest to a felony or certain misdemeanors; (ii) engaging in gross misconduct; (iii) repeated failure to substantially perform the duties of the executive's role; (iv) violation of any securities laws; or (v) violation of Microsoft's policies designed to prevent violations of law.